-"five insurances and housing fund" system offers an example.
-This is the primary social security mechanism large amounts of new low-cost housing to meet demand from new residents.
+In some calculations, all social security benefits for migrant workers are included as urbanization costs.
+But this ignores the fact that the majority of such costs are borne by individuals.
+The "five insurances and housing fund" system offers an example.
+This is the primary social large amounts of new low-cost housing to meet demand from new residents.
 Municipal governments only need to provide rent subsidies to disadvantaged groups when necessary.

 Most studies also include migrant worker housing as part of urbanization costs, based on the need to build social housing to accommodate the new population.
 But there is a significant problem in doing so.
-A large number of migrant workers have already been living in cities for years, and thus already rent accommodations.
+A large number of migrant workers have already been rent accommodations.
 This means that cities do not, in fact, need to construct